Table of Contents Show

-To pick your own apples, you need to make reservations.
+To pick your apples, you need to make reservations.
 Getting your admission tickets is the only way to enter Alstede Farms.
 Moreover, entry into Melick’s town farm needs reservations.

 For apple picking, NJ offers innumerable farms and orchards.
 The distance from New Jersey apple orchards to New York City ranges from 40 minutes to approximately 1 hour.
 So, if you are traveling from NYC by car, the distance and fuel prices will not be nerve-wracking.

-Varieties of apples in New Jersey
+3. Varieties of Apples in New Jersey

 New Jersey gifts more than 30 varieties for apple picking.
 You will get limited varieties at supermarkets.
 In orchards, you will get golden delicious, red delicious, Granny Smith, Ginger Gold, and Liberty, to name a few.

-To pick your own apples, you will get enough choices.
+To pick your apples, you will get enough choices.
 You have apple farms suitable for family fun.
 These offer hayrides and visit the pumpkin patch and corn maze.
 If you are traveling with kids, these are worthy of your time.

 Like Mackey’s Orchard at Belvidere has a playground and offers hayrides.
-Sun High Orchards and Johnson’s corner farm offer the joy of visiting farm animals.
+Sun High Orchards and Johnson’s Corner Farm offer the joy of visiting farm animals.
 Moreover, VonThun Farms has dwarf apple trees that make apple picking easier for kids.

 If your address is Hoboken, there are some amazing farms for apple and pumpkin picking nearby.
-There are amazing apple picking sites in Colts neck, including Eastmont Orchards.
+There are amazing apple-picking sites in Colts Neck, including Eastmont Orchards.

-If you are a wine enthusiast or apple cider lover, Melick’s town farm near Basking ridge will never disappoint you.
-Delicious Orchards in Colts neck provides money-worthy services.
+If you are a wine enthusiast or apple cider lover, Melick’s town farm near Basking Ridge will never disappoint you.
+Delicious Orchards in Colts Neck provides money-worthy services.

-Giamarese farm allows the picking of fresh produce from May to December.
+Giamarese Farm allows the picking of fresh produce from May to December.
 This family-owned farm located in East Brunswick also engages communities in charitable activities.

-You may want to visit Giamarese farm for apples, but do check out their farm market for some greenhouse tomatoes and jersey-grown blueberries.
+You may want to visit Giamarese farm for apples, but check out their farm market for some greenhouse tomatoes and jersey-grown blueberries.

 A family-operated and owned farm, Battleview Orchards at 91 Wemrock Road is the “oldest” in New Jersey, which provides picking of fresh produce.
 It also functions as a bakery.
-Apart from fruit picking, you will be ecstatic to know Battleview Orchards arranges Easter Egg Hunt.
+Apart from fruit picking, you will be ecstatic to know Battleview Orchards arranges an Easter Egg Hunt.

 Terhune Orchards provides from known varieties like Golden Delicious, Granny Smith, Pink Lady, and Red Delicious to cross varieties like Honeycrisp.
 If you are in the mood for apple cider, apple cider donuts, and varieties of apples, Terhune Orchards will not disappoint you.